 My sister did an awesome job writing out the seating chart using sharpie oil based paint pens on a mirror she had from home.
 I used a mirror of my mom's using the same paint pens for the welcome sign and we added some faux floral swag to both.

 It is so hard to believe the day came and went so quickly!
-I have actually felt pretty sad with it being over but it is nice to be able to sit back and relax without having to check the wedding to do list.
-I feel totally prepared to do it again, when it is my turn :) And I have lots of girlfriends that I am excited to help with their wedding planning and décor!
+I feel totally prepared to do it again for mine :) And I have lots of girlfriends that I am excited to help with their wedding planning and décor!

 Here area few more from the BEST DAY;